Clean oven with natural ingredients like lemon, baking soda, and vinegar in a bright modern kitchen.

 Spray, wait 5 minutes and dry.

-How to clean oven glass without damaging it (without scratches)
+How to clean oven glass without scratches

 1. Baking soda paste + water